NeoktaLabs/ppopgi-project/docs/04-frontend.md

 4. safety over convenience

 If something costs money or is irreversible,
-the UI should say so plainly.
+the UI must say so plainly.

 ---